dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 `onFrameRead`: This event is triggered after each single frame is scanned.
 The `results` object contains all the barcode results that the library found on this frame.
 In the above code, the results found in every frame are printed to the console.

 `onUnduplicatedRead`: This event is triggered when a new barcode (not a duplicate) is found. `txt` holds the barcode text value while `result` is an object that holds details of the found barcode.
 In this example, an alert will be displayed for each unique barcode found.

+`show`: Displays the UI of the `BarcodeScanner` object and starts the scanning process.

 ### Testing Hello World